biolink/biolink-model/docs/Association.md

  * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine mixin (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.
  * [GeneRegulatoryRelationship](GeneRegulatoryRelationship.md) - A regulatory relationship between two genes
  * [GeneToDiseaseAssociation](GeneToDiseaseAssociation.md)
- * [GeneToExpressionSiteAssociation](GeneToExpressionSiteAssociation.md) - An association between a gene and an expression site, possibly qualified by stage/timing info.
+ * [GeneToExpressionSiteAssociation](GeneToExpressionSiteAssociation.md) - An association between a gene and a gene expression site, possibly qualified by stage/timing info.
  * [GeneToGeneAssociation](GeneToGeneAssociation.md) - abstract parent class for different kinds of gene-gene or gene product to gene product relationships.
 Includes homology and interaction.
  * [GeneToPhenotypicFeatureAssociation](GeneToPhenotypicFeatureAssociation.md)
  * [GenotypeToDiseaseAssociation](GenotypeToDiseaseAssociation.md)